christopher192/mcdonald-kl-discovery-project/README.md

 Here is a look at the user interface for the map visualization of outlets.
 ![alt text](images/ui-web.png)

-Below is the full visual representation of the geolocation of Subway outlets, including their radius and intersections.
+Below is the full visual representation of the geolocation of MCDonald`s outlets, including their radius and intersections.
 ![alt text](images/map-visualization.png)